lingchen0331/NesTPP/README.md

 The data used in this project can be downloaded from this [link](https://drive.google.com/open?id=1snS-6f_0EoxcMfN9_Hiw9NxkTX8ha-m5).

-We also present the data preprocessing program *data_cleaner.py* which provides the necessary procedure of producing the model-required Reddit data retrived from [Pushshift API](https://github.com/pushshift/api).
+To produce the model-required Reddit data, one can also utilize [Pushshift API](https://github.com/pushshift/api) to download Reddit threads and reply data in a given time range of different subforums.

 ### Train Models
 To train the model, try to run the ntpp.py.